the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

-# The Turing Institute invests in Open Infrastructure for Reproducible Research
+# The Turing Institute Invests in Open Infrastructure for Reproducible Research

 _This is an invited post from The Turing Way and The Alan Turing Institute, collaborators on the Binder project and new members of the Binder Federation._